-CEO and co-founder, Hubstaff
+Dave Nevogt, CEO and co-founder, Hubstaff

 Dave Nevogt has created several million-dollar companies and is currently the co-founder and CEO of Hubstaff, a time tracking software for construction crews with mobile GPS time tracking, scheduling, billing, and invoicing.
 He writes about growing businesses and leading remote teams.